unode/deep-learning-intro/_episodes/04-ann.md

 {: .language-python}

 # Train your neural network
 In the training phase, the weights and biases are calculated.
-The loss is calculated with the criterion and backpropagated to change the models parameters.
+The loss is calculated with the criterion and backpropagated to change the parameters.
 ~~~
 def train(epoch):
     network.train()